The Hawking Excitation: Plot

-Raj (Kunal Nayyar) and Leonard (Johnny Galecki) are at lunch with Howard when he gets an e-mail from Stephen Hawking's office; Hawking is coming to lecture at Caltech and needs an engineer to help maintain his wheelchair.
+Raj and Leonard are at lunch with Howard when he gets an e-mail from Stephen Hawking's office; Hawking is coming to lecture at Caltech and needs an engineer to help maintain his wheelchair.
 Sheldon is a big fan of Hawking, so Howard considers bringing Sheldon along to meet him.
 Sheldon then arrives and says that he has revolutionized understanding of the Higgs boson particle; he explains it to Raj and Leonard but ignores Howard, thinking he wouldn't understand.

 Howard, feeling insulted, refuses to introduce Sheldon to Hawking, even after Sheldon pleads.
 The next day, Howard talks about his work with Hawking to frustrate Sheldon.
 After Sheldon begs, Howard agrees to give Sheldon's paper on the Higgs boson to Hawking on the condition that Sheldon performs several tasks for him.

 The first task is to polish Howard's belt buckles.
 Howard tends to stand too close to the urinal and urine often splashes back onto the buckles.
 Sheldon is given a black light and several dozen belt buckles to clean.
 Sheldon performs the task flawlessly.
-For his second task, Sheldon is forced to wear a French maid costume, that Howard originally bought for his girlfriend Bernadette (Melissa Rauch), in the cafeteria at Caltech.
+For his second task, Sheldon is forced to wear a French maid costume, that Howard originally bought for his girlfriend Bernadette, in the cafeteria at Caltech.
 Everyone laughs at him, enjoying his embarrassment.

-When Penny (Kaley Cuoco) goes to do her laundry, she finds Sheldon washing Howard's panties.
+When Penny goes to do her laundry, she finds Sheldon washing Howard's panties.
 Sheldon explains that he is being punished for being, according to Howard, a "condescending jerk", and asks Penny if she thinks he is condescending.
 Penny agrees with Howard.

 Howard shows Bernadette a picture of Sheldon wearing the French maid costume.
 She thinks Howard is being too cruel and says that Sheldon is unaware of how mean he is.
 Howard agrees to stop making Sheldon perform tasks.
 Howard's mother interrupts to remind Bernadette that they made plans to go dress shopping; Bernadette says that she cannot make it, but that Sheldon will accompany her instead.
 Sheldon is forced to go shopping with Mrs. Wolowitz.

 Sheldon's final task is to give Howard a compliment about his work: he says that Howard is good at his job, although Sheldon does not consider his work to be "worth doing".
 Howard reveals that he gave Hawking the paper three days ago.
 Sheldon finally gets to meet Hawking in person.
 When they meet, Hawking points out an arithmetic error in Sheldon's paper that makes the whole paper incorrect, causing Sheldon to faint.